shcaba/Sebastes_melanops_OR/Document/_main.knit.md

 The length composition data indicate some general differences among the fleets, with the trawl fisheries producing the largest fish, the ocean boat recreational fishery and the non-trawl fisheries producing fish of intermediate length and the shore fleet producing the smallest fish.
 There is little evidence in any of the length composition data of distinct modes or successions of modes from one year to the next that might represent strong year-classes.

-#### Commercial - JASON - double check this section since you did this!
+#### Commercial - JASON - double check this section

-These data are from trawl and non-trawl (hook-and-line) dead and live-fish fisheries from ports south of Astoria.
+These data are from trawl and non-trawl fisheries from ports south of Astoria.
 The PacFIN dataset contains records for Oregon landings into Astoria; however, the majority of these samples are believed to have been landed in Washington waters and are used in the Washington model.
 Length composition data are reported in fork length.
 These data are expanded to reduce the effect of non-uniform sampling effort.
 The expansions are by weight, catch/sampled catch; first on a per-trip level, and then on a per-year, per-fishery level.
 Expansion factors have a minimum value of 1, and are capped at their 90th percentile value.
 The final sample size is the product of the two expansion factors, which is then capped at its 90th percentile value.
-The data were stratified by gender and fishery (Table 27).
-The final sample sizes were stratified and summed by length bin (10 cm to 60 64 cm bins, 2 cm in width), and an effective sample size is computed from the number of trips and number of fish each stratum represents, according to the Stewart and Miller method for multinomial fishery data (See page 56).
+The data were stratified by gender and fishery (Table ??).
+The final sample sizes were stratified and summed by length bin (10 cm to 60 64 cm bins, 2 cm in width), and an effective sample size is computed from the number of trips and number of fish each stratum represents, according to the Stewart and Miller method for multinomial fishery data.
 A small number of unsexed fish were present in the data; as these did not represent a distinct length distribution, they were excluded from the model.

 #### Recreational

 Recreational length samples were obtained from two primary sources: MRFSS and ORBS (available on RecFIN).
 ODFW special project sampling data were considered but given the high sample sizes available from standard sampling, these data were not utilized.
 From 1980 – 1989 and from 1993 – 2000, the MRFSS program collected samples from both ocean and inland (estuary) areas (n = 46,656).
 ODFW provided MRFSS samples with the addition of a column that flagged length values imputed from weights to allow for selection of directly measured values (n = 32,130).
 From 1980 – 1989, total lengths (mm) were collected by MRFSS, which were converted to fork length.
 From 1993 – 2000, fork length (mm) was collected.
 Length samples from 2001 – 2022 from the ORBS sampling program are available on RecFIN (n = 197,216).
 All ORBS samples are by fork length (mm).
 The vast majority (95.5%) of these samples are from ocean trips (n = 188,372).
-Table ?? details sample sizes by year and recreational fleet.
+Table \ref{tab:rec_length_samples} details sample sizes by year and recreational fleet.

 ### Age Compositions

-The fishery data for the assessment model consisted of otolith age-readings, mostly from the recreational fishery (ADD TABLE REFERENCES).
+The fishery data for the assessment model consisted of otolith age-readings, mostly from the recreational fishery (ADD COMM AGE TABLE; Table \ref{tab:rec_age_samples}).
 Age composition data were a subset of the length data, 41,212 records in total.
 The age composition data for the assessment model were tabulated into 1-yr age bins from 1 to 40 years.
 For the data tabulation provided in this document, the accumulator bins were extended to compress and simplify display of the data.

 The age composition data generally do not show much evidence of distinct year-classes that can be easily tracked from one year to the next, which suggests that that there is not much recruitment variability from year-to-year or that age-reading error is sufficient to mask the appearance of strong year-classes.
 Age-at-length compositions were not expanded; the final sample sizes were set to 1 before tallying.
 The ages were modeled as conditional age-at-length.

 ## Mean weights

-TBD  by JC
+Mean weights were used in the previous assessment (@cope_assessments_2016) but not developed for this assessment.

 ## Fishery-Dependent Abundance Indices